 The truth is that there are seemingly endless gray shades of paint to choose from, and it’s all about finding the right one for the specific surface you need to coat.

-Each of these colors is quite popular and seems to work well in most homes and with any kind of furniture or flooring.
+Each of these colors comes from the well-known brand Sherwin-Williams.
+These shades are quite popular and seem to work well in most homes and with any kind of furniture or flooring.

 So, let’s dive into them to find the right shade for your next project…